-Create a Highly Available iSCSI Target Using LINSTOR Gateway
+Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 This tutorial will teach you how to set up a highly available iSCSI target by using LINSTOR Gateway.

-Here is the ideal starting point to help you get off the ground as a new user.
-The basic principles from this tutorial also apply to NVMe-oF and NFS exports.
+Here is the ideal starting point to help you get off the ground as a new LINSTOR Gateway user.
+The basic principles from this tutorial also apply to using LINSTOR Gateway to set up NVMe-oF or NFS exports.

 Your Working Environment

 You will need three Linux-based machines, either virtual or physical.
-They should have one disk for the operating system and one for your highly available data.
+Each machine should have one disk for the operating system and one for your highly available data.
+This is a basic setup for simplifying the tutorial.
+A more advanced deployment in a production environment might involve multiple disks in a RAID setup to back your highly available data.

-For this tutorial, you will be working with three virtual machines with the following specifications:
+For this tutorial, you will be working with three virtual machines (VMs) with the following specifications:

 • 2 CPU cores